isomerpages/mlaw-acd/_regulated-dealers/regulatory-regime.md

 #### <a id="Exemptions"></a> Exemptions

-The following persons are exempted from registration under the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 ("**PSPM Act**"):
+The following persons are exempted from registration under the Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Act 2019 ("**PSPM Act**"):

 * A pawnbroker as defined under Section 3 of the Pawnbrokers Act 2015.<br>
 * Any person licensed, approved, registered or regulated by the Monetary Authority of Singapore under any written law.<br>